bernaferrari/GradleKotlinConverter/README.md

 Clipboard mode:
 $ ./gradlekotlinconverter.kts
 ```

-The tool was initially developed using [kscript](https://github.com/holgerbrandl/kscript).
-You can find how to install it [here](https://github.com/holgerbrandl/kscript#installation).
-If you want to run the script with kscript, just call, for example: `kscript gradlekotlinconverter.kts build.gradle`

 **Motivation**: on my own apps, I've used apostrophes \' instead of quotation marks \" since forever, so it wasn't fun when I discovered I would need to modify more than 100 lines of code to make Kotlin DSL work.
 Besides this, the tool also solves a few common issues that might appear, like the ```task clean(type: Delete)``` that becomes a completely different thing.